Best Practices

 that have breached Utility terms and conditions and become “bad actors.”
 Rather, this issue is focused

-on the question of what notifications to various parties should be triggered in various cases:
+on the question of what notifications to various parties should be triggered in various cases:- What is the notification mechanism when a Third Party is deemed a bad actor?

 - What is the notification mechanism when a bad actor has been “reformed”?